 Verify directly with the lab

 Fraudulent COAs sometimes list real lab names with fabricated results.
-Calling the lab is the definitive check.
+Checking with the lab is the definitive step — and the Paradigm case is the reason it matters.[3]

 Third-party testing options